ericm48/cmdzNThangs/README.md

 -These commands where implemented before sdkman was implemented.
 Therefore the setXXX commands are replaced by the use of sdkman.

 ## Helpful Hints:
--Because of the way some mvnw wrappers work (or not), you probably will want to create a sym-link to CENTRALIZED .m2 folder.
+-Because of the way some ./mvnw wrappers work (or not), you probably will want to create a sym-link to CENTRALIZED .m2 folder.
 This will save you extraneous downloads of depenancies to redundant locations.

 On my MAC-os implementations, I've made my centralized .m2 location under:
 ```